smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V3.01**
+* Fixed a bug that occurred after the update of Home Assistant 2025.2 where turning off apps did not work anymore.

 **V3.0**
 * Added a new Blueprint: Show Your ToDo Lists on the Ulanzi clock!
 * Added a default icon for the ToDo List Blueprint.
 Make sure you upload it in your icons folder on your Ulanzi Clock.